-It’s no surprise that credit cards tend to reward big purchases.
-There are cards geared towards rewarding vacations, business needs, and even cars.
-However, how can credit cards help with a more common and frustrating “purchase?”
+It’s not exactly news that credit cards tend to reward big purchases.
+There are cards geared toward rewarding vacations, business needs and even cars.
+But can credit cards help with one of early adulthood’s most frustrating expenses?

-According to CollegeBoard, 55 percent of the class of 2020 graduated with student loan debt, with borrowers responsible for an average of $28,400.
-While there has been some relief recently, the time for repayment is once again approaching.
-If you’re thinking about using a credit card to pay off your student loans — yes, it is possible, but it only makes sense for specific situations.
+According to student loan data, nearly 60 percent of U.S. adults have put off a major financial decision due to their student loan debt.
+And while there has been some relief in recent years, interest on student loans will resume on September 1 and payments are due beginning in October.
+If you’re thinking about using a credit card to pay off your student loans, it is possible, but it only makes sense for specific situations.

 Before you go this route, take a moment to read up on the risks that come with paying off student loans with a credit card, like losing your federal protections or tacking on a higher interest rate to your debt.
 If you decide the benefits outweigh the risks, here’s how to do it.